Accessibility for Online Course Content

 Questions to ask a publisher about accessibility

 Online materials provided by your publisher must also be accessible.
 If the materials are not accessible, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
-Since this is nearly impossible to do considering the robust selection of tools and practice problems the publishers' provide, we must insist that the publishers make these materials accessible.
 Please ask your publisher's these questions before adopting their electronic and online tools and materials.
 Questions to ask your Publisher

 Get help with your content